Mies van der Rohe Pavilion "do it yourself" Model

 Warning: Last items in stock!

-The Barcelona Pavilion was designed by Ludwig Mies van der Rohe as the German National Pavilion for the 1929 Barcelona International Exhibition, held in Montjuïc.
+The Barcelona Pavilion was designed by Ludwig Mies van der Rohe as the German National Pavilion for the 1929 Barcelona International Exhibition, is regarded as one of the architect's masterpieces and one of the icons of the Modern Movement.
+It was reconstructed in 1986 under the supervision of Cristian Cirici, Fernando Ramos and Ignasi de Solà-Morales.